apache/arrow-site/_posts/2020-07-27-cpp-build-simplification.md

 One exciting use case for the Arrow C interface is to add Arrow import and export to database driver libraries which often contain a C API.

+## Looking ahead

+As the project grows, we will continue working to make the build process as fast and reliable as possible.
+If you see ways we can improve it further, or if you run into trouble, please bring it up on the [mailing list](https://arrow.apache.org/community/#mailing-lists) or [report an issue](https://issues.apache.org/jira/browse/ARROW).